 JD Rucker, writing for the American Conservative Movement, reported on April 17, 2021, about a study that has been suppressed by the mainstream media.
 The important study was published in January 2021, but there has been no coverage about it on any of the major media outlets.
 Steve Cortes, a political strategist, was suspended from Twitter simply for quoting from the study in a tweet.
+[Notice: in July 2021 the published study was retracted by the publisher]

 The existing scientific evidences challenge the safety and efficacy of wearing facemask as preventive intervention for COVID-19.
 The data suggest that both medical and non-medical facemasks are ineffective to block human-to-human transmission of viral and infectious disease such SARS-CoV-2 and COVID-19, supporting against the usage of facemasks.
 Wearing facemasks has been demonstrated to have substantial adverse physiological and psychological effects.
 These include hypoxia, hypercapnia, shortness of breath, increased acidity and toxicity, activation of fear and stress response, rise in stress hormones, immunosuppression, fatigue, headaches, decline in cognitive performance, predisposition for viral and infectious illnesses, chronic stress, anxiety and depression.
 Long-term consequences of wearing facemask can cause health deterioration, developing and progression of chronic diseases and premature death.
 Governments, policy makers and health organizations should utilize prosper and scientific evidence-based approach with respect to wearing facemasks, when the latter is considered as preventive intervention for public health.